University of Essex: Institute for Analytics and Data Science

 The Institute for Analytics and Data Science (IADS) works with businesses and local, regional and national authorities on management and transfer of big data; methodological and analytical methods for different types of applications from financial and business to biomedical; and socio-economic aspects of data; and ethical, legal and human rights aspects of data.

 Institute for Social and Economic Research

 The Institute for Social and Economic Research (ISER) is a research centre for the analysis of panel data in Economics and Sociology.
 It opened in 1989 as the ESRC Research Centre on Micro-Social Change in Britain and now houses the ESRC-funded Understanding Society project, a longitudinal study of the socio-economic circumstances and attitudes of 100,000 individuals in 40,000 British households.
 ISER's work led to Essex receiving the Queen's Anniversary Prize for Higher and Further Education in 2017.

 Institute of Public Health and Wellbeing

-The Institute of Public Health and Wellbeing (IPHW) is a multidisciplinary international research centre of excellence for developing work-class research efforts alongside national (NHS Trust, Public Health England, British Heart Foundation) and international (WHO, WHF) organisations for tackling public health issues and improving health and wellbeing by means of cutting edge innovations.
+The Institute of Public Health and Wellbeing (IPHW) is a multidisciplinary international research centre partnering with national (NHS Trust, Public Health England, British Heart Foundation) and international (WHO, WHF) organisations for tackling public health issues and improving health and wellbeing by means of innovations.